Isoparametric foliations, diffeomorphism groups and exotic smooth structures: Introduction

+Based on the Qian-Tang's fundamental construction, we can focus on the study of isoparametric foliations in the category of differential topology, neglecting the explicit Riemannian (bundle-like) metrics and geometries.
+In particular, classifications of isoparametric foliations on general manifolds (e.g., homotopy spheres) can be dealt with respect to foliated diffeomorphisms (equivalence classes) instead of isometries (congruence classes) as usually on unit spheres.

 In this paper, we answer affirmatively the Problem 4.4 in \cite{GT12} mentioned above.
-In fact, we obtain \begin{thm} All homotopy $n$-spheres ($n\neq4$) admit the ``same" isoparametric foliations, i.e., there are 1-1 correspondences among the sets of equivalence classes of isoparametric foliations on homotopy $n$-spheres, each foliation corresponds to the same (two) disk bundles and in particular has the same (diffeomorphic) isoparametric hypersurfaces and focal submanifolds. \end{thm}
+In fact, we obtain \begin{thm} Each homotopy $n$-sphere ($n\neq4$) has the ``same" isoparametric foliations as the standard sphere $\sphere^n$ has, i.e., there is a one-to-one correspondence between the set of equivalence classes of isoparametric foliations on any homotopy $n$-sphere and that on the standard sphere $\sphere^n$.
+Moreover, each foliation decomposes the homotopy $n$-sphere into the same two disk bundles as those decomposed by the corresponding foliation on the standard sphere $\sphere^n$.
+In particular, They have the same (diffeomorphic) isoparametric hypersurfaces and focal submanifolds. \end{thm}

+As a consequence, exotic $n$-spheres ($n\neq4$) admit the same disk bundle decompositions as the standard sphere $\sphere^n$ does, in analogy with the well-known result of S. Smale that each exotic $n$-sphere ($n\neq4$) is a twisted sphere (a homotopy sphere obtained by gluing two disks along the boundaries).

-Therefore, to study isoparametric foliations on homotopy $n$-spheres it suffices to study on $\sphere^n$.
+By Theorem \ref{main thm}, to study isoparametric foliations on homotopy $n$-spheres it suffices to study on $\sphere^n$.
 However, the classification of equivalence classes of isoparametric foliations on $\mathbb{S}^n$ ($n>4$) is far from completed.

-On the one hand, the decompositions of $\mathbb{S}^n$ into two disk bundles are abundant.
-For example, as generalizations of classical isoparametric hypersurfaces in unit spheres, closed Dupin hypersurfaces divide the sphere into two disk bundles (cf. \cite{Th83}, \cite{GH87}), while Dupin hypersurfaces are far from classified.
-Another subtle difficulty is that there are nonequivalent disk bundles (over the same base manifold) with diffeomorphic total spaces (cf. \cite{DW00}).
-Manifolds glued from a given disk bundle with such nonequivalent disk bundles along their boundaries by a (same) gluing diffeomorphism will be diffeomorphic, but not foliated diffeomorphic to each other if equipped with the canonical codimension 1 singular Riemannian foliations.
-In particular, Haefliger and Levine's examples (cf. \cite{DW00}) ensure that $\mathbb{S}^{n}$ ($n=11,12,13,15,16,17$) admit isoparametric foliations (under some metrics) not equivalent to the classical isoparametric foliations (under the round metric), with the same (diffeomorphic) isoparametric hypersurfaces (being products of the focal submanifolds) and the same focal submanifolds: $(\mathbb{S}^{7}, \mathbb{S}^{3}), (\mathbb{S}^{8},\mathbb{S}^{3}), (\mathbb{S}^{9},\mathbb{S}^{3}), (\mathbb{S}^{11},\mathbb{S}^{3}),(\mathbb{S}^{11},\mathbb{S}^{4}), (\mathbb{S}^{11},\mathbb{S}^{5})$ respectively.
+Notice that the known classification results on $\sphere^n$ are restricted to the round metric and congruence classes.
+Different metrics can admit different isoparametric foliations (see Examples \ref{examples}), while different congruence classes might belong to the same equivalence class.